 I saw you playing with Journey twice.
 The first time was the Swedenrock festival in 2006, and then the band played there again in 2009.
 How was it to tour with Journey, especially in Europe at the time, and do you have some special memories from those tours?

 Deen Castronovo: You know, playing in Europe when I was with Journey was very memorable because Journey had never really played in Europe.
 In their heyday, they played Japan, and they played the States.
 We never went to Europe.
 So, I was told that Steve Perry didn’t really– wasn’t interested in those markets.
 So, when “Don’t Stop Believing” became a number one hit in the UK again, 35 years later, it just opened everything up.
 And so, I have really fond memories of playing in Journey in Europe.
 It was just amazing because we didn’t start in little places.
 We went right from basically nowhere to boom!
-We were playing O2 Arena.
+We were playing at O2 Arena.
 So yeah, and Sweden Rock was incredible.
 We did a lot of those festivals for the very first time.
-We did Download for the very first time; right sandwiched between Korn and Slipknot.
+We did Download for the very first time, right sandwiched between Korn and Slipknot.
 And it was like; I told the band, “Oh man, the fans are going to kill us.”
 Because in America, they would have killed us.
 European fans are so much more open-minded.
 And they love all kinds of music.
-When it’s a festival, they want to see it all, where in America, it’s a metal festival.
+When it’s a festival, they want to see it all, whereas it’s a metal festival in America.
 Journey would never make it on a festival like that, but in Europe everywhere.
 And so that’s what I love about the European audiences, man, they’re so open to every kind of music.
 They’re not close-minded.
 It’s a cool thing.

 I agree.
 It’s a very different crowd and people in Europe compared to the US etc.

 Deen Castronovo: Yeah, well, you’re a musician.
 You know, dude.
-I mean, you see all of this stuff, and you’re a journalist, so you see that when you go to America, if it’s not fest, you’re only going to see metal bands.
+I mean, you see all of this stuff, and you’re a journalist, so you see that when you go to America if it’s not fest, you’re only going to see metal bands.
 You aren’t going to see Journey or Foreigner or something like that.
 You never– but in Europe, you would see that.
-Like us, it was Journey and the Faces, I think played one of the shows.
+Like us, it was Journey and the Faces; I think I played one of the shows.
 And we played with Bob Dylan.
 I mean, it was just so random, you know?
 But incredible.

 THE DEAD DAISIES